DoomToolbox

 1. About

-DoomToolbox is a collection of add-ons for Doom-based game engines which support ZScript, like UZDoom.
+DoomToolbox is a collection of add-ons for Doom-based game engines which support ZScript, like UZDoom and LZDoom.

 The goal of DoomToolbox is to increase replayability of compatible games and mods, make gameplay more enjoyable, and to have fun both while playing and developing this project.
 The development is done under "Move slow and fix things" flag.